 Marketing On Instagram After the Latest Algorithm Change

 Social media marketers who primarily focus on Facebook have long accepted the fact that the platform’s algorithms are constantly changing, and not always in a way that’s positive for advertisers.
-As such, it should come as no surprise that with Instagram’s recent announcement that it’s testing a new algorithm to be implemented in the coming months, many marketers and influencers are diving headfirst into panic mode.
+As such, it should come as no surprise to those marketing on Instagram that the IG algorithm is following the same patterns.

+Naturally, many influencers and marketings fear that Instagram’s changes will have a similar effect on engagement rates and content reach.
 After all, the constant tinkering that has gone into Facebook’s algorithms has consistently reduced the unpaid reach of anyone who runs a company page in an effort to get brands to pay more for sponsored posts.
-Naturally, many influencers fear that Instagram’s changes will have a similar effect.

 What does this mean for marketers and influencers?
 Essentially, if you already have a highly engaged following, you probably don’t need to worry about your posts disappearing from followers’ feeds.
 If an individual is already regularly interacting with your posts, Instagram’s algorithm will recognize this and likely prioritize your posts to make them even more prominent for that particular user.

 While it is true that followers who don’t actively engage with you on Instagram will probably see fewer of your posts as a result of the algorithm change, the opposite is also true, ensuring that those who care about your brand the most will be even more likely to be exposed to your content.